Embloy/Embloy-Developers/docs/core/custom_exceptions.md

     - `::Malformed`
   - `::Mode` Related to the requested application portal mode
     - `::Malformed`
-  - `::ApiKey` Related to the connected third party API
+  - `::ApiKey` Related to the connected third party API key
     - `::Malformed`
     - `::Missing`
     - `::Unauthorized`
     - `::Inactive`
+  - `::Application` Related to the application submission to the third party API
+    - `::Malformed`
+    - `::Unauthorized`
+    - `::Duplicate`

   ####

 ---